captainRam1413/flask-backend/README.md

 # flask-backend

-rum main.py to start the flask server
+run main.py to start the flask server